kristianp335/ScottishPowerLiferay/replit.md

 - **Accessibility**: WCAG compliance considerations built into components

 The system is designed to be maintainable, scalable, and flexible for content editors while providing a consistent user experience across the Scottish Power digital presence.

+## Recent Changes

+**July 9, 2025** - Created complete deployment package:
+- ✓ Generated production-ready ZIP package with all fragments and resources
+- ✓ Downloaded authentic Scottish Power images and assets from their CDN
+- ✓ Created custom SVG icons for services (solar, EV, boiler, support, energy)
+- ✓ Updated fragments to use local resource paths for Liferay deployment
+- ✓ Added comprehensive deployment guide with step-by-step instructions
+- ✓ Included resource manifest for asset management
+- ✓ Package ready for import into Liferay DXP/Portal 7.4+

+**Package Contents**:
+- Fragment collection with 9 components
+- 15+ image and icon resources
+- Client extensions for CSS and JavaScript themes
+- Complete deployment documentation